Don’t let mosquitoes ruin your day! Discover 5 ways to prevent mosquitoes from biting. Enjoy the outdoors, bite-free!

 You don’t have to give up your swimming pools and ponds, but proper upkeep thwarts mosquitoes from using them as breeding grounds.

 Don’t slack on regular pool maintenance such as cleanings, filter inspections, and water circulation checkups.
-Keep areas around kid pools, pet pools, and ponds weed-free, and consider adding fish that feed on mosquito larva to your ponds.
+Keep areas around kid pools, pet pools, and ponds weed-free, and consider adding fish that feed on mosquito larvae to your ponds.

 #4.
 Keep Your Yard Foliage Tidy